Are there Academic Advisors available to assist me in selecting course preferences?

 Is there any course that all first-year students take?

 Yes.
 As part of the Common Course of Study requirements, all first-semester students enroll in a First-Year Seminar (FYS).
 You will be asked to provide us with your top five choices.
-Read FYS course descriptions carefully and make selections that will expand your academic horizons.
+Read FYS course descriptions carefully and make preference selections that will expand your academic horizons.

 What is the First Year Seminar?